 Identifying Future Quality

-We uncover Future Quality opportunities by assessing the merits of each potential investment using the same four-pillar framework:
+We assess the Future Quality and ESG merits of each investment opportunity using the same Four-Pillar framework:

 Management Quality: We identify strong management teams with proven track records and clear strategies for their businesses.
 We expect the management teams of our investment companies to be able to attract and retain the best talent and foster positive company cultures.
 We also seek companies that embrace robust governance standards, set stretching ESG-related targets and recognise the need to provide stakeholder value for all.

-Balance Sheet Quality: We produce detailed financial models of potential holdings as we want our investments to have robust and sustainable balance sheets and the capacity to finance their growth through strong cash generation.
+Balance Sheet Quality: We produce detailed financial models of potential holdings as we want our investments to have robust and sustainable balance sheets, as well as the capacity to finance growth through strong cash generation.
 We analyse capital allocation decisions to discover if management teams are making solid reinvestments in their businesses, in order to deliver and maintain key growth drivers and bolster ESG commitments.

 There is joint accountability for performance, as we take collective responsibility for approving companies for client portfolios.
-It is in everyone’s interest to ensure that the investment analysis is thorough and that no stone is left unturned in the search for Future Quality.
+It is in everyone’s interest to ensure that the investment analysis is thorough, and no stone is left unturned in the search for Future Quality.

 Building Differentiated Portfolios

-In the Global Equity team, we have a high-conviction strategy that is not constrained by benchmarks, so Future Quality can be sourced from listed businesses across any geography or sector.
+In the Global Equity team, we have a high-conviction strategy that is not constrained by benchmarks.
+Therefore, Future Quality can be sourced from listed businesses across any geography or sector.
 In a world awash with investment opportunities, our disciplined, accountable and transparent process helps us to focus on companies that we feel have the best potential to attain and sustain high returns.

-Investment ideas are sourced in different ways, including fundamental industry or thematic research, team discussion, meetings, independent analysis and in-house resources.
-We like to think of it as ‘joining the dots’, as we apply our knowledge and market understanding to think laterally and pragmatically to find the best available investment opportunities.
-We look for businesses with, or with a potential path to, high and sustainable returns, but are under-appreciated by the market – Future Quality.
+Investment ideas are sourced in several ways, including fundamental industry or thematic research, team discussions, independent analysis and in-house resources.
+We like to think of this as ‘joining the dots’, as we apply our knowledge and market understanding, in a lateral and pragmatic way, to find the best-available investment opportunities.

 Research templates are presented to the whole team at our Weekly Research Meeting.
-The template model and analysis are challenged by team members, with assumptions stress-tested and business drivers and Future Quality factors deliberated.
-This research meeting ultimately leads to a team decision on the overall merits of the stock in question, to decide whether it is suitable for potential portfolio inclusion.
+The template models, analyst reports and ESG-related assumptions are challenged by team members, with forecasts stress-tested, and business drivers and Future Quality factors deliberated.
+This research meeting ultimately leads to a team decision on the overall merits of the business in question, to decide whether it meets our criteria for potential portfolio inclusion.

-All information in this document as at 30 June 2019.
+All information in this document is correct as at July 2021.

 Our philosophy is centred on the search for “Future Quality” in a company.
 Future Quality companies are those that we believe will attain and sustain high returns on investment.